-Monetary flow refers to the transfer of factor income viz. rent, wages, interest, and profit from the business sector to the household sector or the factor owners as monetary reward for their factor services.
+Monetary flow refers to the transfer of factor income viz. rent, wages, interest, and profit from the business sector to the household sector or the factory owners as a monetary reward for their factor services.
 Corresponding to this, money flows as consumption expenditure when household sector purchases goods and services from the business firms.

 This means that the expenses made by the households become the source of income for the business entities.
 The entities transfer the income to the factor owners to attain the factors of production.
 Further, the factor owners spend this income on goods and services produced by the business entities.
 This leads to a circular movement of income and expenditure in the economy.

 2. Three-Sector Model

 The three sector model describes the economy with the inclusion of the government sector along with household and business sectors.
 Here, the source of income for the government is in the form of taxes, subsidies and transfer payments made by the households and business firms.

 3. Four Sector Model